The rheumatology team at UnityPoint Health - Meriter will diagnose, treat and manage a variety of diseases that affect your joints, muscles and bones.

 The field of rheumatology treats arthritis, autoimmune diseases, osteoporosis, and joint pain, swelling and inflammation.
 The most common conditions that a rheumatologist treats are rheumatoid arthritis, lupus, Sjogren's disease, scleroderma, inflammatory myopathies, vasculitis, arthritis related to other conditions, connective tissue disease related interstitial lung disease, osteoarthritis, complicated gout and other disorders of the immune system.
 Some of these are very serious diseases that can limit patients' activities and quality of life.

-Our experts will work as a team with our patients to provide the best treatments available and give them the tools to manage their individual health issues.
+Our experts will work together to provide the best treatments available and give them the tools to manage their individual health issues.
 They create an environment that is open and honest, and listen to the patients' concerns to help them live well with their chronic conditions.

 What to Expect